 Ask yourself, if you are given sandbags to protect your beloved home, what will you exactly do with these?

-One sandbag may seem undeniably useless but what happens when a lot of sandbags surrounds your house circularly like the policemen securing the prime minister.
-It becomes a reality version of forcefield you see in video games!
+One sandbag may seem undeniably useless, but what happens when many sandbags surround your house circularly like the policemen securing the prime minister.
+It becomes a reality version of the forcefield you see in video games!

 What Do Sandbags Do In a Hurricane?

-When the disastrous calamity like hurricane declares it’s arrival, people prepare their sandbags as this natural disaster can bring high winds and dangerous amount of inches of rainfall.
+When a disaster like a hurricane declares its arrival, people prepare their sandbags as this natural disaster can bring high winds and dangerous amounts of inches of rainfall.

-Especially, the weather in the valley is uncertain and often attacked effortlessly, so most people there also gets their sandbags ready to stop landslides and flooding in places that are usually targeted.
+Especially, the weather in the valley is uncertain and often attacked effortlessly, so most people there also get their sandbags ready to stop landslides and flooding in places that are usually targeted.

-Sandbags are the most common, cheapest and effective way to get protection and depreciate flood damage if you use it properly.
+Sandbags are the most common, cheapest, and effective way to protect and depreciate flood damage if you use them properly.

-Sandbags, which weigh 30 to 40 pounds, can successfully guard and anchor the plastic sheeting on the door.
+Sandbags, which weigh 30 to 40 pounds, can successfully guard and anchor the door’s plastic sheeting.

-This may not be able to block all the doors, and the foam may peel paint but disposing sandbags and cleaning the mess of the foam would be much easier than facing the catastrophic consequences of having water inside your house.
+This may not block all the doors, and the foam may peel paint but disposing of sandbags and cleaning the mess of the foam would be much easier than facing the catastrophic consequences of having water inside your house.

 How Do Sandbags Work?

-The usage of sandbags is simple, and it minimizes flood water damage by blocking the doorways, drains, manhole covers and garden furniture.
+The usage of sandbags is simple, and it minimizes flood water damage by blocking the doorways, drains, maintenance hole covers, and garden furniture.

-If the sandbags are properly filled and placed in the right position, it can act as an obstacle to divert moving water around.
+If the sandbags are properly filled and placed in the right position, they can act as an obstacle to divert moving water around.

-They can also filter out few muddy sediments found in flood waters.
-Even though the build-up of sandbags does not ensure a water-tight seal, it has assisted a huge amount of people in extreme situations.
+They can also filter out few muddy sediments found in floodwaters.
+Even though the build-up of sandbags does not ensure a water-tight seal, it has assisted many people in extreme situations.

-As a lot of people follow the pyramid placement of sandbags which is formed by alternating header courses (bags placed crosswise) and stretcher courses (bags placed lengthwise), it increases the height of protection as well.
+As many people follow the pyramid placement of sandbags formed by alternating header courses (bags placed crosswise) and stretcher courses (bags placed lengthwise), it increases the height of protection as well.
 The best part of it is that it’s effortless to obtain.

-It is very important for everyone who is building a sandbag wall to be provided with personal safety equipment, such as; gloves and steel toe boots.
+It is essential for everyone who is building a sandbag wall to be provided with personal safety equipment, such as; gloves and steel toe boots.
 If you use dry sand, use safety glasses for eye protection.

 Where to Get Sandbags for Flooding?

-In times of facing a tough situation like flooding, what comes after protecting you and your family is keeping the water out of your home.
-As you know, now there are several ways of obstructing water from coming inside buildings and plotting sandbags is the most common method to keep a dry atmosphere inside.
+When facing a tough situation like flooding, what comes after protecting you and your family is keeping the water out of your home.
+As you know, now there are several ways of obstructing water from coming inside buildings, and plotting sandbags is the most common method to keep a dry atmosphere inside.

-There are several different areas where sandbags are provided to per person either as a giveaway or by selling, and they ensure everyone gets some when facing this critical state.
+There are several different areas where sandbags are provided per person, either as a giveaway or by selling, and they ensure everyone gets some when facing this critical state.

 The accessible places to find sandbags in your area are usually;

-Moreover, everyone should be aware that sandbags are the cheapest and easiest aid to keep your home dry and your property safe.
+Moreover, everyone should know that a sandbag is the cheapest and easiest aid to keep your home dry and your property safe.

 How to Lay and Stack Sandbags?

-This is a significant part during an emergency.
-Down below I will list how to sandbag a doorway.
+This is a significant part of an emergency.
+Down below, I will list how to sandbag a doorway.

 DIY – How to Make Your Sandbags to Prevent Flooding

-Take the trash bags (the most available material at everyone’s home) that has zip ties and place the sand/soil inside which will create a layer of protection.
+Take the trash bags (the most available material at everyone’s home) that have zip ties and place the sand/soil inside, which will create a layer of protection.
 You can fill your bags with sand/soil just a few more than half full.

-To make a sturdier sandbag that will survive for longer, you can use burlap bags and fill 1 part of cement and ten parts of sand/soil.
-Then place it in stack and sprinkle it by water.
+To make a sturdier sandbag that will survive longer, you can use burlap bags and fill 1 part of cement and ten parts of sand/soil.
+Then place it in a stack and sprinkle it with water.